 This vision of women-as divinely destined for the role of wife and mother-was a prominent argument against suffrage.
-A leading antisuffragist, Reverend Justin D. Fulton, proclaimed: "It is patent to every one that this attempt to secure the ballot for woman is a revolt against the position and sphere assigned to woman by God himself."
+A leading antisuffragist, Reverend Justin D. Fulton, proclaimed: ""It is patent to every one that this attempt to secure the ballot for woman is a revolt against the position and sphere assigned to woman by God himself.""
 Reva B. Siegel, She the People: The Nineteenth Amendment, Sex Equality, Federalism, and the Family, 115 Harv.
-L. Rev. 947, 981 n.96 (2002) (quoting Rev. Justin D. Fulton, Women vs. Ballot, in The True Woman: A Series of Discourses: To Which Is Added Woman vs. Ballot 3, 5 women traditionally could not own property or even be legal guardians of their children.
-411 U.S. at 685.

-(1869); see also id. at 978 (quoting Rep. Caples at the California Constitutional Convention in 1878-79 as saying of women's suffrage: "It attacks the integrity of the family; it attacks the eternal degrees [sic] of God Almighty; it denies and repudiates the obligations of motherhood.") (internal citation and quotations omitted).
+L. Rev. 947, 981 n.96 (2002) (quoting Rev. Justin D. Fulton, Women vs. Ballot, in The True Woman: A Series of Discourses: To Which Is Added Woman vs. Ballot 3, 5 (1869); see also id. at 978 (quoting Rep. Caples at the California Constitutional Convention in 1878-79 as saying of women's suffrage: "It attacks the integrity of the family; it attacks the eternal degrees [sic] of God Almighty; it denies and repudiates the obligations of motherhood." (internal citation and quotations omitted)).
 It was in this same time period that the first laws against contraception were enacted to address what was characterized as "physiological sin."
-Reva B. Siegel, Reasoning from the Body: A Historical Perspective on Abortion Regulation and Questions of Equal Protection, 44 Stan.
+Reva B. Siegel, Reasoning from the Body: A

+Historical Perspective on Abortion Regulation and Questions of Equal Protection, 44 Stan.
 L. Rev. 261, 292 (1991) (quoting H.S.
-Pomeroy, The Ethics of Marriage 97 (1888); see also id. at 293 (quoting physician in lecture opposed to interruption of intercourse: "She sins because she shirks those responsibilities for which she was created.").
+Pomeroy, The Ethics of Marriage 97 (1888)); see also id. at 293 (quoting physician in lecture opposed to interruption of intercourse: "She sins because she shirks those responsibilities for which she was created.").

 Even as times changed, and women began entering the workforce in greater numbers, they were constrained by the longstanding and religiously imbued vision of women as mothers and wives.
 As the Supreme Court recognized in Frontiero, "[a]s a result of notions such as [those articulated in Justice Bradley's concurrence in Bradwell], our statute books gradually became laden with gross, stereotyped distinctions between the sexes."
-411 U.S. at 685.6 Those statutes were often upheld by the Supreme Court.
+411 U.S. at 685.
+Those statutes were often upheld by the Supreme Court.
 For example, in Muller v.
-Oregon, the Court upheld workday limitations for women because "healthy mothers are essential to vigorous offspring, [and therefore] the physical well-being of woman becomes an object of
+Oregon, the Court upheld workday limitations for women because "healthy mothers are essential to vigorous offspring, [and therefore] the physical well-being of woman becomes an object of public interest and care in order to preserve the strength and vigor of the race."
+208 U.S. 412, 421 (1908); see also Hoyt v.
+Florida, 368 U.S. 57, 62 (1961) (holding women should be exempt from mandatory jury duty service because they are "still regarded as the center of home and family life").